Runoff Election Day:

-There are a few ways you can vote on or before Tuesday, August 11th:
+There are several ways you can vote on or before January 5th:

 - Vote by mail: If you requested an absentee ballot, you should have received a mail-in ballot from your county.
-If you haven’t requested your ballot yet, download the request form here.
+If you haven’t requested your ballot yet, you can request it here.

 - If you HAVE NOT received your ballot, call the Voter Protection Hotline (1-888-730-5816), and then plan to vote in-person on election day (Tuesday, January 5th).